 For all your travel insurance requirements we recommend the Simpson Group.
 This agency offers a wide range of travel insurance options including Trip Cancellation/Interruption, Travel Medical and Personal Effect Loss for Canadian Travelers.
 We highly recommend purchasing this insurance.
 For more information and to purchase a plan, visit the Simpson Group’s website.

 Please note that this coverage is for Canadian residents only.
 For guests who are not from Canada and who are interested in the ‘Visitors to Canada’ insurance package please contact the Simpson Group directly at JSimpson@simpson-group.com and reference your Yamnuska Mountain Adventure’s trip.

-$1650 CDN Includes guide, out-trip meals, Park ‘Wilderness Pass’, group camping gear and local transfers.
+$1795 CDN Includes the guide, out-trip meals, Park ‘Wilderness Pass’, group camping gear and local transfers.

 Not included: Canmore accommodation, Gratuities for guide & 5% Goods & Services Tax (GST).